willybrauner/blurry-faces/README.md

 ![](screen.gif)

-## How it works?
+## How does it work?

-The app uses [face-api]("https://github.com/justadudewhohacks/face-api.js/") to detect faces on images.
-The images are not saved anywhere, you can check the source code :)
+The app uses [face-api]("https://github.com/justadudewhohacks/face-api.js/") to detect faces on images, it  does not upload images to any server, it is a purely client-side face detection library; You can check the source code :)

 ## Licence